Mutation of cluster-tilting objects and potentials: 2-CY-tilted algebras associated with elements in Coxeter groups

 Note that it follows from \cite{dwz} that all the potentials in the mutation class of $(\underline{Q}',W)$ are rigid, and hence we obtain a large class of rigid QP's.
 Some examples of rigid QP's where the quiver $Q$ is not mutation equivalent to an acyclic quiver were given in \cite{dwz}.

-We end this subsection with a similar description of the (non-stable) endomorphism algebra $\End_\Lambda(T)$ for a cluster-tilting object $T$ in the 2-CY Frobenius category $\Sub\Lambda_w$ associated with a reduced expression of $w$.
-For this we shall generalize Jacobian algebras of QP's.
+There is a similar description of the (non-stable) endomorphism algebra $\End_\Lambda(T)$ for a cluster-tilting object $T$ in the 2-CY Frobenius category $\Sub\Lambda_w$ associated with a reduced expression of $w$, using QP's with frozen vertices as discussed in section 1.

-\begin{definition} We call a triple $(Q,W,F)$ a \emph{QP with frozen vertices} if $(Q,W)$ is a QP and $F$ is a subset of $Q_0$.
-We define the associated \emph{Jacobian algebra} by